ssmirr/appdev-chapters/string.md

 The gsub method returns a copy of the `String` it was called on with all occurrences of the first argument substituted for the second argument.

-An argument is an input to a method.
-In the file on the left, "ll" and "ww" are arguments that are passed to the method that affect how the method works.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055040/35043a91cfe78e61421921e1f0a437ce"></iframe>

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055200/37255ba7d887c35597b69abd8c7cdc9d"></iframe>

 ```ruby
 my_string.gsub(/\s+/, "")